Apostolic Nunciature to Kenya

 The Apostolic Nunciature to Kenya is an ecclesiastical office of the Catholic Church in Kenya.
 It is a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio with the rank of an ambassador.
 Diplomatic relations between the Holy See and Kenya were established in November 1965, following the proclamation of the Republic of Kenya on 12 December 1964.

+The Apostolic Nuncio to Kenya is usually also the Permanent Observer of the Holy See to UNEP and UN-HABITAT upon his appointment.